appernetic/appernetic-hugo-project/content/post/minor-enhancements-and-fixes.md

 ![enter image description here][1]

 ## Site preview fixes and enhancements
-We have been working with the site preview.
-We had a case of a very sticky cache and this doesn't work well if you immediately would want to check changes.
-Now it is also possible to view the site preview if you are not signed in, so it is easier to share the URL and collaborate.
+I have been working with the site preview.
+There was a case of a very sticky cache and this doesn't work well if you immediately would want to check changes.
+Site preview  has also been moved to its own subdomain: **preview.appernetic.io**,  and now it is also possible to view the site preview if you are not signed in, so it is easier to share the URL and collaborate.

 ## Add a .gitignore to your theme repo
 The bug we reported last week wasn't a bug.
 When you delete a theme, we have git delete everything, and it doesn't delete dot files.
 The fix is to add a **.gitignore** file to your theme repo and exclude files such as **.DS_Store**.